 The dough recipe uses simple basic ingredients like flour, milk, eggs, yeast, and butter.
 For the flour, I highly recommend using bread flour.
 Its high protein content makes fluffier pandesal.

-To create the ube flavor, we will incorporate 1/2 cup of the ube filling to the dough.
+To create the ube flavor, we will incorporate ½ cup of the ube filling into the dough.
 This technique makes a soft, moist, and tender bread.
-The sweet mashed ube/ sweet purple potato makes the texture of the bread soft and tender even on the next day.
+The sweet mashed ube/ sweet purple potato makes the texture of the bread soft and tender even the next day.
 And the next day after!

 Sweet Ube Filling Ingredients